 Since I had my camera out to document the parachute jumpers, I took a few more pictures, including this one of Simon waiting to deal with the mail and baggage.

-After dealing with the baggage, John goes to get the cat...
+After dealing with the baggage and mail, John goes to get the cat...

 ...to send back another pallet of empty helium bottles.
 More recently the helium has arrived in bulk in liquid form, as until 2012 the dark sector instruments used liquid helium.
 Gaseous helium now arrives on large bottle racks the size of cargo containers.